Research and Other Opportunities

 Independent Research For Credit Wellesley offers the opportunity to work closely with a faculty member on an independent research project (BISC 250, 250H, 350, 350H, 355, 365, 360, 370).
 For more information go to our Independent Research page.

 Work Study Some faculty research labs offer paid positions for work study students.
-Please ask your Biological Sciences advisor for more information or reach out to Maureen Young.
+Please ask your Biological Sciences advisor for more information.

 Summer Programs During the summer, professors provide opportunities for students to conduct research in their laboratories.
 Past projects have included bacterial biochemistry and physiology, behavioral neurobiology, plant biology, aquatic ecology, evolutionary genetics, and much more.
 Students receive stipends from funds such as the Beckman Scholars Program, the Hughes Summer Research Grants, and the Mulhern Summer Research Awards.